seriaati/embed-fixer/README.md

 If the link is sent in a non-NSFW channel AND is from Pixiv AND the artwork contains the "#R-18" tag, the Embed Fixer will **NOT** fix the embed as this will show the NSFW image.

+### About EmbedEZ

+Turn on "Show original link button" in `/settings` when using EmbedEZ fixes if you want to go to the original post without seeing the ads.

+EmbedEZ is a service that covers many platforms for embed fixing; however, it is closed-source and has ads.
+I originally made a [proxy](https://github.com/seriaati/embedez) to it to bypass the ads, but it stopped working after the site owner changed some stuff.

 ## Webhook Replying

 When you reply to a webhook, it replies to the webhook, not the original author.
 The bot fixes this by tagging the original author with the same name of the webhook.